MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MMA_Search.md

 ## Copy Responsive Search ads to Multimedia ads

 You can easily create Multimedia ads by copying individual or multiple Responsive Search ads to Multimedia ads.
-We'll take your existing Responsive Search ad assets and use them to convert your ads to Multimedia ads—all you need is to add **Images**.
+We'll take your existing Responsive Search ad assets and use them to convert your ads to Multimedia adsâ€”all you need is to add **Images**.

 1. From the navigation menu on the left, hover over **Campaigns** and select **Ads & extensions** > **Ads**.
 1. Select the ad(s) you want to copy to Multimedia ads.